 ICANN’s Bylaws specify that ICANN’s mission is to ensure the stable and secure operation of the Internet's unique identifier systems, as described in Section 1.1(a) of the Bylaws.
 In performing its narrow mission, the Bylaws also require that ICANN duly take into account the public policy advice of Governments and public authorities.
 Policies for protection of Red Cross names and acronyms at the second level of the DNS need to be developed within the context of ICANN’s mission.

-In this regard, the 2016 Commentary to the Geneva Conventions states that “today there is an acknowledged need for all organizations, including [Red Cross] National Societies, to communicate their identity and ‘brand’ effectively to relevant audiences, for example in traditional media, as well as, increasingly, in the digital sphere.
+In this regard, the 2016 Commentary to the Geneva Conventions states that “today there is an acknowledged need for all organizations, including [Red Cross or Red Crescent] National Societies, to communicate their identity and ‘brand’ effectively to relevant audiences, for example in traditional media, as well as, increasingly, in the digital sphere.
 Moreover, many National Societies are experiencing greater competition for resources, owing to a perceived decrease in suitable funding sources for ever expanding humanitarian needs”.
 Other commentators have noted that “the contemporary importance of the Internet for information and entertainment has introduced a new challenge in counteracting unauthorized use of the protected emblems [in domain names and on websites, including pornography, online retailers and political groups].
 The transnational and rapidly evolving nature of online information makes these types of abuses difficult to counteract”.

-The international Red Cross movement had in 2002 submitted to WIPO’s Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications a paper concerning cyber-misuse of the protected emblems of the International Federation of Red Cross and Red Crescent Societies, making a case for special protection for such emblems in the DNS.
+The International Red Cross and Red Crescent Movement had in 2002 submitted to WIPO’s Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications a paper concerning cyber-misuse of the protected emblems of the International Federation of Red Cross and Red Crescent Societies, making a case for special protection for such emblems in the DNS.
 This paper was one of the historical documents considered by the GNSO’s 2012-2013 PDP Working Group.

 In view of the above, one question that the group may wish to consider is this:

-Within the boundaries of ICANN’s Mission (as encapsulated in the ICANN Bylaws), what is the appropriate form and scope of second level DNS protection for the relevant Red Cross names and acronyms, considering that:
+Within the boundaries of ICANN’s Mission (as encapsulated in the ICANN Bylaws), what is the appropriate form and scope of second level DNS protection for the relevant Red Cross and Red Crescent names and acronyms, considering that:

-The Geneva Conventions protect the emblems of the Red Cross movement, and national legislation in some countries also confer protection for the names and certain words associated with the Red Cross;
+The Geneva Conventions of 1949 and their Additional Protocols protect the emblems of the Red Cross and Red Crescent Movement and their designations (“Red Cross”, “Red Crescent”, “Red Lion and Sun” and “Red Crystal”) and national legislation in many countries also confers protection for the names and certain words associated with the Red Cross and Red Crescent.
+Those protections extend to the designations and names of the emblems from all forms of misuse (including when these are associated to or combined with other words).
+Imitations are furthermore expressly prohibited.

 Excepting Internationalized Domain Names, many second level domain names in the DNS are essentially words made up of standard ASCII characters;